NATS Internals

 const kv = await js.views.kv("queuert_hints", { ttl: 60_000 });Key Format

-Section titled “Key Format”{subjectPrefix}_hint_{hintId}Example: queuert_hint_550e8400-e29b-41d4-a716-446655440000
+Section titled “Key Format”{subjectPrefix}_hint_{typeName}Example: queuert_hint_process-order

 Hint Lifecycle

-Section titled “Hint Lifecycle”- Create:
+Section titled “Hint Lifecycle”- Create / add: the publisher calls

 Revision-Based CAS